Regression-Games/RegressionDocs/docs/studios/unity/tutorials/first_tutorial.md

 ## Download the sample scene

-We have a starting scene that you can play around with to get started.
+We have a sample project that you can play around with to get started.
 Download that project [here](https://github.com/Regression-Games/RGUnitySample/tree/starter) or clone it using GitHub. **Make sure to download or clone the `starter` branch**, which serves as the starting point for this tutorial.
 For the completed tutorial, see the `main` branch.